ryanechternacht/witches-den/README.md

 - How many points is fav11 really worth?
 Was there a better option?
 - Am I using the pass bonus tiles well for gaining points?

-As I see this project involving, I'm hoping to provide tools and analysis to help everyone improve their Terra Mystica play.
+As I see this project evolving, I'm hoping to provide tools and analysis to help everyone improve their Terra Mystica play.

 # Project Goals